StatCan/aaw/docs/en/6-FAQ/FAQ.md

 From the AAW portal you can find Kubeflow and MinIO.

 - [Kubeflow](https://kubeflow.aaw.cloud.statcan.ca/)
 - [MinIO](https://minio.aaw.cloud.statcan.ca/)

 ## Where can I find extra documentation?

 The portal contains links to our user guide, videos, and our slack channel.
-If the user guide and videos don\'t contain the answers you are looking for, contact us on Slack.
+If the user guide and videos don't contain the answers you are looking for, contact us on Slack.

 ## Can I leave feedback?